asllop/RunPack/TUTORIAL.md

 ## 4. Control Flow

+### 4.1 Conditional Execution

-The `x2` word we implemented in the previous chapter will only work with integers, and that's a problem, because arithmetic operators should accept integers and floats.
+The `2*` word we implemented in the previous chapter will only work with integers, and that's a problem, because generic arithmetic operators should accept any number.
 How could we create a version of it that works with both types?

 ```
-{ is_int? { 2 } { 2.0 } either * } def x2
+{ is_int? if 2 2.0 * } def 2*
-5 x2 print
+5 2* print
-5.2 x2 print
+5.2 2* print
 ```

 Output: